Supra5168/EaglerX-Server/README.md

 (The right half is the Bungeecord proxy)

 ### Stopping the server

-Click in the right half and press `ctrl+c` on your keyboard.
-This triggers the script to stop the servers.
+Run `/stop` in-game or `stop` (no `/`) in the left panel of the terminal.
+Then you can stop the Bungee server by clicking in the right half and pressing `ctrl+c` on your keyboard.
+(This triggers the script to stop the servers.)

-### If the server crashes due to runningout of memory
+### If the server crashes due to running out of memory

 Open up `main.sh` on the left sidebar.
 On line 20, change the 2 instances of `1024` to whatever you want, such as `2048` for double the memory (2 GB).
 Make sure to not remove the `M`.